 FAQ: Mental Health

-- Which treatment program should come first?
+- Which treatment program should come first: Mental health treatment or substance misuse treatment?

-- How can issues lead to addiction?
+- How can mental health issues lead to addiction?

-- What are the non-medication treatment methods?
+- What are the non-medication methods for treating mental health symptoms?

 - How is PTSD treated?